chipjarred/MacMenuBar/README.md

 Note that step 3 says if "`isEnabled` is *explicitly set*...".
 The phrase "explicitly set" means that its setter has been used to set its value.
 This is in contrast to using its getter to query the current enabled state, which goes through the above steps, except for checking the responder chain.
 The motivation is that when you get `isEnabled`'s value, you almost certainly want to know if the menu would be rendered in an enabled or disabled state, but when you set it to `false`, you really want it to be disabled.
 [NOTE: This conflation of roles is something I plan to fix.
 A future version will have a get-only `isEnabled` property and a settable `canBeEnabled` property]

-Continuing with the example code...

-The "Show Log" menu item will now be disabled whenever the log window is visible, and enabled whenever it's hidden.
+## Dynamically Updating Menu Item Names

-But is that what Mac users really expect?
+In its current state, our "Show Log" menu item is certainly usable now, but is it what Mac users really expect?
 Maybe it would be better to change the menu item to "Hide Log"  when the log is visible, and back to "Show Log"  when it's not.
 That way we can toggle the log window's visible state with a key equivalent.
 We can do that by modifying our action closure to either show or hide the log window based on its current visibility, and use the `.updatingTitleWith` method to specify a closure for updating the title:

 ```swift
             #if DEBUG